Elession/Elession.github.io/_posts/2025-02-10-pwn challenges.md

 <br>

 For older compilers, I used Docker to install `Ubuntu 18.04` image.
-IT does not come with `gcc` so I downloaded it and saved this container as a new image so I do not need to install `gcc` everytime I use the image.
+It does not come with `gcc` so I downloaded it and saved this container as a new image so I do not need to install `gcc` everytime I use the image.
 I also utilised volume mounting which allowed me to directly compile C programs on the host VM.

 <br>